School District of Palm Beach County: District leadership

-Michael J. Burke was named interim superintendent of the Palm Beach County School District in July 2021 and selected for a full term in October 2021.
-The district is governed by a school board.
-The board consists of seven members, who are all elected from single-member districts.
-One of the Board Members is elected chair and one of them is elected Vice Chair.
+Michael J. Burke was named interim superintendent of the Palm Beach County School District in July 2021, and was selected for a full term in October 2021.
+The district is governed by a school board of seven members, all elected from single-member districts.
+One board member is elected chair, and one is elected vice chair.
 Board members serve staggered terms, and members from Districts 1, 2, and 5 are elected during presidential election years, while the members from Districts 3, 4, 6, and 7 are elected in gubernatorial election years.
-Board members are Frank A. Barbieri Jr esq.
-(Chairman, District 5), Karen Brill (Vice Chair District 3), Barbara McQuinn (District 1), Alexandria Ayala (District 2) Erica Whitfield (District 4), Marcia Andrews (District 6), and Edwin Ferguson esq.
+Board members are Karen Brill (Chair District 3), Matthew Jay Lane esq.
+(District 1), Virginia Savietto (District 2), Erica Whitfield (District 4), Gloria Branch (District 5), Marcia Andrews (District 6), and Edwin Ferguson esq.
 (District 7).

 Demographics

-As of the 2019–2020 school year, in its enrollment breakdown by ethnic group, 35.9% of its students were of Hispanic origin, of any race; 29.6% of students were of Non-Hispanic white ancestry; 27.7% of students were African-American; 3.0% of students were Asian-American; 2.8% of students were of multiple race categories, while Native Americans and Pacific Islanders composed less than 1% of the student population.
+As of the 2019–2020 school year, in its enrollment breakdown by ethnic group, 35.9% of its students were of Hispanic origin, of any race; 29.6% of students were of non-Hispanic white ancestry; 27.7% of students were African-American; 3.0% of students were Asian-American; 2.8% of students were of multiple race categories; and Native Americans and Pacific Islanders composed less than 1% of the student population.

-Regarding economic status, 58.4% of students are considered economically disadvantaged.
+Regarding economic status, 58.4% of students were considered economically disadvantaged.